RR0/uDb/manual.md

 > See README.DOC for possible changes in installation procedure.

 1)  DO you already have a subdirectory  C:\UFO?
-IF SO, the *U* Database files will go right in there with any previous files.
+IF SO, the *U* UdbDatabase files will go right in there with any previous files.
 IF NOT, the installation diskette will automatically create the new folder C:\UFO.
 Program, data etc. will all go there.